wr46/BlueantJS/README.md

 # BlueantJS

-BlueAnt unofficially offers a rest service.
-Our service provider does not give any support for it and won't garantee data consistency.
+BlueAnt unofficially offers a rest service (see WEB-INF/conf/axis2.xml) Our service provider does not give any support for it and won't garantee data consistency.

 They instead recommend to use the soap service.
 However..